herraa1/MSXasgard_tn20k/README.md

 ![Config](/pics/config6.png)

 * Enable Megaram: On by default.
-Disable when having compatibility issues or to use a different megaram
+Disable when having compatibility issues
 * Enable SD: On by default.
-Disable when using an external SD mapper
+Disable to boot directly to basic
 * Mapper Slot: 3 by default.
 Change to 1 or 2 to get mapper in a not expanded slot
 * Megaram Slot: 3 by default.
 Change to 1 or 2 to get megaram in a not expanded slot
 * Enable Scanlines: On by default.
 Disable to get a clean hdmi picture
 * Turbo: Off by default.
-Enable to use an internal high-speed clock.
-Recommended for internal SD use only
+Enable to use an internal high-speed clock
 * Save & Exit: store new config and continue, changes in mapper settings will be effective after pressing reset
 * Save & Reset: store new config and make software reset, changes will be immediate

 ## Known issues
 * Keyboard layout may be different
-* Tape games fail: use poke -1,0
+* High sensitivity to dirty contacts, keep them clean

 ## Flashing